-The Phase I Master Plan was subsequently approved

-by the Board of Education and the State Education Department in 2011.
+The Phase I Master Plan was subsequently approved by the Board of Education and the State Education Department in 2011.

-The Phase I Master Plan sets out concepts and ideas on how the District's overall strategy can be implemented.
-The specific project designs are accomplished by those individual architects hired for each project.
-The Phase I Master Plan provides the District with flexibility to meet changing needs.
+The Phase I Master Plan sets out concepts and ideas on how the District's overall strategy can be implemented by developing a Plan that provides the District with flexibility to meet changing needs.

 The RJSCB engaged the services of a consulting firm to assist with State Environmental Quality Review Act (SEQRA) documentation for the RSMP.
 The Board acted as the lead agent for the assessment.
-In March of 2011, the RJSCB determined that the Phase I projects would not result in significant adverse environmental impacts.
-The Negative Declaration was distributed by the RJSCB to all interested and involved parties.

-In the spring of 2011, the RJSCB selected the architects for the first group of six school projects (Phase 1A).
-Those school projects included: School 17, School 28, School 50, School 58, Charlotte High School, and Franklin High
+By the spring of 2011, the RJSCB selected the architects for the first group of school projects (Phase 1A).
+Those school projects included: School 17, School 28, School 50, School 58, Charlotte High School, and Franklin High School.

-The RJSCB hired a technology consultant to develop the DWT project, act as the single point of contact for all technology-related components of the RSMP, and provide seamless technology integration in all schools, while also adhering to technology standards as set forth by the District.
+The RJSCB and Savin Engineers, P.C. hired a technology consultant to develop the DWT project, act as the single point of contact for all technology-related components of the RSMP, and provide seamless technology integration in all schools, while also adhering to technology standards as set forth by the District.
 The RJSCB also engaged a food services consultant for the RSMP to ensure a site-based food service delivery system that complements the operations of the District's food service department and central kitchen.
-In the summer
+In the summer of 2011, the RJSCB hired Construction Managers for the 1A projects to help plan the logistics and implement the construction.